DavidAnson/markdownlint-cli2/README.md

           matching `Override` is used
       - `config`: `markdownlint` `config` object (as defined for parent object above)
-        - If an `extends` property is present on this object, it is ignored
       - `combine`: `String` value `merge` or `replace`:
         - `merge`: Merges override `config` values with parent config
         - `replace`: Replaces parent `config` values with override config